1915

 From Larry :

 Here are some additional pictures of the Spartan.
-The one above is a black and white photo of the truck taken in 1967 when it was in service at the Greenbrier Hotel.
+This one is a black and white photo of the truck taken in 1967 when it was in service at the Greenbrier Hotel.

 For those asking about the pump, I finally had a chance to check it out.
 It seems to be a Centrifugal pump.
 The rating had three different sets of numbers.
 I am sending a few pictures.
 One is the original state inspection 1957-1958 and the other is Oren plate and pumping plate information.